wimrijnders/V3DLib/Doc/FAQ.md

 The QPU does not need to stall at all (but it *is* possible).
 However, only one 16-vector is handled per go.

-**\**: *However, the VPM IS mentioned in the QPU registers, so it might be that I never encountered*
+**[I]**: *However, the VPM IS mentioned in the QPU registers, so it might be that I never encountered*
        *its usage for `v3d`.
 This might be something I may investigate when bored and nothing else to do.*

 #### Comparing VPM and TMU

-The following statements are the standard syntax used for reading/writing blocks of 16 values (64 bytes) to a QPU and main memory:
+The following statements are the standard syntax used for transferring a 16-vector (a block of 16 float or int values, size 64 bytes) between QPU and main memory:

     a = *ptr;
     *ptr = a;